 Several field placements offer practical legal education, through field work in various agencies.
 Students engage in legal work under the supervision of experiences attorneys; the work may include conducting client interviews, doing legal research and fact investigation, preparing legal documents, negotiating, and in some cases, engaging in real trials.
 1 to 4 professional hours.
 May be repeated in the same or separate terms.

 Several clinics offer practical legal education through a variety of in-house clinics.
 The clinics focus on specific lawyering skills that are relevant to a particular area of practice (e.g., litigation or family advocacy), and have a classroom component.
 Students engage in legal work under the supervision of experienced attorneys; the work may include conducting client interviews, doing legal research and fact investigation, preparing legal documents, negotiating, and in some cases, engaging in real trials.
-No graduate credit.
-1 to 4 professional hours.
-May be repeated up to 22 hours.
-Approved for both letter and S/U grading.
+1 to 5 graduate hours.
+1 to 5 professional hours.
+Approved for Letter and S/U grading.
+May be repeated for up to 12 graduate or professional hours if topics vary.

 Examination of the problems of advocacy and tactics at the trial level.
 Students engage in all aspects of actual trial work, including witness preparation, opening and closing statements, direct and cross examination, and jury instructions; culminates in student conduct of a full jury trial in late spring; demonstrations are conducted by staff and visiting judges and practitioners.
-2 professional hours.
-3 graduate hours.
-May be repeated to a total of 4 hours.
-Approved for both letter and S/U grading.
-Prerequisite: Completed or enrolled concurrently with LAW 682.
+2 to 3 graduate hours.
+2 to 4 professional hours.
+Approved for Letter and S/U grading.
+May be repeated, if topics vary.

 Explores the theory and reality of trial practice, from developing a theory of the case through submission of jury instructions; topics include fact gathering, jury selection, opening statements, direct and cross-examination, exhibits, expert witnesses, and closing arguments.
 3 professional hours.
 4 graduate hours.
 Approved for both letter and S/U grading.
 Prerequisite: LAW 694 and completion or concurrent enrollment in LAW 682.